parasite comparison

 Safety and side effects

-• Common side effects: Vomiting, diarrhoea, lethargy (usually mild and temporary)
+• Common side effects: Vomiting, diarrhoea, lethargy — usually mild and short-lived

-• Rare side effects: Tremors, ataxia (uncoordinated movement), seizures — reported in a small number of dogs across all isoxazoline products
+• Rare but serious: Tremors, ataxia, seizures — reported across all isoxazoline products in a small number of dogs

-• Dogs with seizure history: Discuss with your vet.
-Both products carry warnings for dogs with a history of seizures
+• Dogs with seizure history: Discuss with your vet before starting either product.
+Both carry warnings here

 Can you switch between them?

 Yes.
-There’s no medical issue with switching from NexGard Spectra to Simparica Trio or vice versa.
-Allow the previous month’s dose to wear off before starting the new product.
-Consult your vet if your dog is on other medications.
+There’s no medical issue with switching from one to the other.
+Let the previous month’s dose wear off, then start the new product.
+Check with your vet if your dog is on other medications.

 What about Bravecto?

-Bravecto is a popular alternative that lasts 3 months per chew — but it only covers fleas and ticks, not worms or heartworm.
-If you want all-in-one protection, NexGard Spectra or Simparica Trio are the right comparison.
+Bravecto is a common alternative that covers fleas and ticks for three months per chew — but it doesn’t cover worms or heartworm.
+If you want all-in-one protection in a single product, you’re in the right comparison.
 If you only need flea and tick coverage, Bravecto may be better value.

 Related: Bravecto vs NexGard in NZ

-• Simparica Trio wins on flea kill speed, mite coverage, and slightly lower weight minimum
+• Simparica Trio is the pick if flea kill speed, mite coverage, or a lower weight minimum are relevant to your dog

 Prices and availability checked March 2026.
 Both products require a veterinary prescription in New Zealand.
 Always consult your vet before starting or switching parasite treatments.